Hong Kong leader plays waiting game, protesters demand he resigns

 "People will keep coming back every day," he said.
 "We will wait for CY (Leung) to step down so we can choose our own leader.
 If he doesn't, we will continue to wait here."

-The Hong Kong Federation of Students, one of the protest organizers, urged people to surround more government buildings from Friday unless the authorities accepted their demands.
+The Hong Kong Federation of Students, one of the protest organisers, urged people to surround more government buildings from Friday unless the authorities accepted their demands.

 But Leung has said Beijing would not back down and that Hong Kong police would be able to maintain security without help from People's Liberation Army troops from the mainland.